Using the NIST Framework to Help Non-Federal Organizations Protect Controlled Unclassified Information (CUI)

 Here are some key benefits of NIST 800-171 compliance:

 While there is no formal certification process for NIST 800-171, all non-federal organizations accessing CUI as part of their work with a federal agency must attest to NIST 800-171 compliance.
-As we mentioned earlier, there are 14 core NIST 800-171 requirement families.
-To show that you’re compliant with NIST 800-171 standards, your organization should develop a System Security Plan (SSP) that outlines how you’re effectively meeting NIST 800-171 controls.
+As we mentioned earlier, there are 14 core requirement families.
+To show that you’re compliant with these standards, your organization should develop a System Security Plan (SSP) that outlines how you’re effectively meeting all of the controls.

 Here’s a quick look at what that SSP might look like: